sorydima/Katya-/android/olm/python/README.md

 The full API reference can be found [here][7].

+# Installation instructions

+To install from the source package, you will need:

+- cmake (recommended) or GNU make
+- a C/C++ compiler

+You can then run `pip install python-olm`.

+This should work in UNIX-like environments, including macOS, and may work in other environments too, but is known to not work yet in Windows.

 # Accounts

 Accounts create and hold the central identity of the Olm protocol, they consist of a fingerprint and identity